 Frequently Asked Questions

-San Marcos is a safe, suburban city located in North San Diego County, about 37 miles (60 km) north of downtown San Diego and 100 miles (160 km) south of downtown Los Angeles.
+- Where is San Marcos, CA?San Marcos is a safe, suburban city located in North San Diego County, about 37 miles (60 km) north of downtown San Diego and 100 miles (160 km) south of downtown Los Angeles.
 For more information, visit the LOCATION page.

-Though we have a rolling admissions process, we recommend that you apply at least two months before the semester begins.
-You should allow enough time for your application to be processed and for you to schedule your F-1 visa interview.
-The deadline to apply for conditional admission is usually about 2-3 months before the program start date.
+- When is the application deadline?Though we have a rolling admissions process, we recommend that you apply as soon as possible or at least two months before the semester begins.
+You should allow enough time for your application to be processed, for you to schedule your F-1 visa interview, housing, etc. On-campus housing fills up very quickly.

-Yes.
+- Can I apply for conditional admission?Yes.
 Students may apply to the ALCI and for conditional admission to California State University San Marcos.
 For more information, visit the Conditional Admission page.

-The total amount of tuition, fees and other costs depends on the amount of time you will spend at the ALCI.
+- How much money will I need for the program I want to attend?The total amount of tuition, fees and other costs depends on the amount of time you will spend at the ALCI.
 Visit our Program Dates and Costs page for the cost table by program for more information.

-TOEFL Equivalency means that for graduate or undergraduate admission to California State University San Marcos, you need not take the TOEFL if you meet certain requirements.
+- What is TOEFL equivalency?TOEFL Equivalency means that for graduate or undergraduate admission to California State University San Marcos, you need not take the TOEFL if you meet certain requirements.
 Students completing the Intensive English Pathway advanced classes may be recommended to CSU San Marcos.

 - Do I need to take an English Proficiency Test (TOEFL, IELTS, etc.) before I apply